 Privilege School, the primary school the late Peter Indalo asked us to support, near Migori, Kenya.

-We are in communication with the school’s principal, Lydia Vusaka Esige.
-For two years we have been supporting 56 orphans with school fees, shoes, socks, and sweaters, and daily lunches.
-Our friend Naomi Imali, who lives in Charlottesville now, visited the school in early 2014 and reported to us on the great needs there for a roof on the building and a source of clean water, as well as funds for fees, clothing, and food.
-We recently sent $1000 to fund a water catchment tank and hope to be able to send at least $6000 for other needs.
+We get frequent reports from the school's principal, Lydia Vusaka Esige.
+Since 2014 we have been supporting some 60 orphans with school fees, uniforms, and daily lunches.
+Our Kenyan friend Naomi Imali, who lives in Charlottesville now, visited the school in early 2014 and reported to us on the great needs there, including a roof on the building and a source of clean water.
+We have since provided funds for two water catchment tanks and continue supporting the orphans, teachers, and school improvements.

 Your generous contributions make the difference for these inspiring leaders and their projects.

 Checks made payable to St. Paul's Memorial Church, with African Development Project in the memo line, may be mailed to: 1700 University Ave., Charlottesville, VA 22903.
 All donations are tax-deductible and go directly to help the projects described here.
 There are no overhead expenses.

 Bev Wann and Kate Schecter

 On May 5, 2015, ADP celebrated our 30 years of support of effective development projects in East Africa.
 After a festive dinner in St. Paul’s Parish Hall, founding member Bev Wann presented a look back over the years, with images of the resourceful villagers in the programs and the leaders we have come to know.
 Then the CEO of World Neighbors, Kate Schecter, thanked us for our faithful support and presented a gift of a framed photo of Kenyan children.
 In her talk she discussed how World Neighbors helps communities organize to solve their own problems in sustainable ways and showed a video of Chris Macoloo, the WN African Director, thanking us and describing his work.